-In order to mitigate this significant risk, Management will continue with its prudent cash management strategy to implement appropriate cost-cutting measures on existing operations as well as to enhance cost efficiency.
-Furthermore, Coastal Group will maintain its prudent business strategy to pursue business expansion opportunities and growth objectives by selecting good projects with long term earnings visibility.
+In order to mitigate this significant risk, Management will continue with its prudent cash management strategy to build up its war chest via monetisation of the Group's OSV fleet as a buffer to weather the challenging times.
+In the meantime, Coastal Group will continue to maintain its prudent business strategy to pursue business expansion opportunities and growth objectives by selecting recession-proof projects with solid earnings visibility, such as our gas conditioning plant projects.